-This holiday uses the gateway of Corfu to access the highlights of south and central Albania, visiting the UNESCO sites of ancient Butrint, Gjirokaster and Apollonia Archaeological museum.
+This tailor-made holiday uses the gateway of Corfu to access the highlights of south and central Albania, with time spent on the coast mixed with guided visits to the UNESCO sites of ancient Butrint, Gjirokaster and Berat.

-Take a break from these fascinating historical sights by relaxing on Ksamil Beach located around 8 miles outside Saranda.
+Those looking for beach time will want to make a bee-line for Ksamil Beach, located around 8 miles outside of Saranda.
 Here, swim and snorkel in the clear Ionian waters among small emerald-green islands.

 Spend evenings grazing on juicy green olives and sipping raki in one of the many cafés on the promenade in Saranda with the lights of Corfu twinkling across the sea.

-Today drive to the town of Berat known as the ‘town of a 1000 windows’.
+Take a morning city tour of Tirana, often described as a cross between Istanbul and Naples with a pinch of Minsk.
+Visit the National Museum, Bunk Art and House of Leaves- housed in the headquarters of the Communist secret police.
+After the tour of Tirana, head on to Berat, known as the ‘town of a 1000 windows’.
 Berat is one of Albania’s oldest cities and arguably one of the best-preserved Ottoman settlements in all of the Balkans.
 Attractive white houses wind their way up to the famous hilltop citadel, whose walls encircle a smattering of medieval orthodox churches and ruined mosques as well as a superb ethnographic museum.
-Visit the excellent Onufri museum which contains a wonderful collection of Albanian icons.
-After lunch transfer to Albania’s capital - Tirana.
+Overnight in Berat.
 (B)

 Departures may be possible from your regional airport - please contact us for details